Conservatism in the United States: Social views

 Social conservatism in the United States is the defense of traditional family values rooted in Judeo-Christian ethics and the nuclear family.
-There are two overlapping subgroups of social conservatives, traditional conservatives and religious conservatives.
+There are two overlapping subgroups of social conservatives: traditional conservatives and religious conservatives.
 Traditional conservatives strongly support traditional codes of conduct, especially those they feel are threatened by social change and modernization.
 Religious conservatives focus on conducting society based on the morals prescribed by fundamentalist religious authorities, rejecting secularism and moral relativism.
 In the United States, this translates into hard-line stances on moral issues, such as opposition to abortion, LGBT rights, feminism, pornography, comprehensive sex education, and recreational drug use.

 Religious conservatives often assert that America is a Christian nation, calling for laws that enforce Christian morality.
 They often support school prayer, vouchers for parochial schools, and restricting or outlawing abortion.
-Social conservatives are strongest in the Southern "Bible Belt" and in recent years played a major role in the political coalitions of George W. Bush and Donald Trump.
+Social conservatives are strongest in the Southern "Bible Belt".

 Classical liberalism

 Historian Kathleen G. Donohue argues that classical liberalism in the United States during the 19th century had distinctive characteristics as opposed to Britain:

 [A]t the center of classical liberal theory [in Europe] was the idea of laissez-faire.
 To the vast majority of American classical liberals, however, laissez-faire did not mean no government intervention at all.
 On the contrary, they were more than willing to see government provide tariffs, railroad subsidies, and internal improvements, all of which benefited producers.
 What they condemned was intervention in behalf of consumers.

 Economic liberalism owes its creation as an ideology to the classical liberal tradition, based on philosophies advanced by Adam Smith, Friedrich Hayek, Milton Friedman, and Ludwig von Mises.
 Classical liberals supported free markets on moral, ideological grounds: principles of individual liberty morally dictate support for free markets.
 Supporters of the moral grounds for free markets include Ayn Rand and Ludwig von Mises.
 The liberal tradition is suspicious of government authority and prefers individual choice, and hence tends to see free market capitalism as the preferable means of achieving economic ends.

 Economic liberalism borrows from two schools of thought: the classical liberals' pragmatism and the libertarians' notion of rights.
 Classical liberalism holds that free markets work best, while libertarianism contends that free markets are the only ethical markets.
 American conservatives' belief in the importance of civil society is another reason why they support a more limited role for government in the nation's economy.
-Alexis de Tocqueville believed extensive engagement of government in the economy make people feel less responsible for society, and that the responsibility for society would then need to be taken over by the government, requiring higher taxes.
+Alexis de Tocqueville believed extensive engagement of government in the economy makes people feel less responsible for society, and that the responsibility for society would then need to be taken over by the government, requiring higher taxes.
 In his book Democracy in America, published in the 19th century, Tocqueville described this as "soft oppression".